About

 Before founding Base26, I was an Assistant Professor of Computer Science at San Francisco State University.
 Leaving academia was a difficult decision, but the pace of technological change made one thing clear: I needed to build to truly understand what I should teach.

-My academic journey includes research on Artificial Intelligence (AI), Programming/Formal Languages, and Quantum Computing—–fields that continue to inform my work today.
+My research spans AI, programming languages/formal methods, and quantum computing.
 I earned my undergraduate degree from Princeton, my PhD from Harvard, and conducted postdoctoral research at both UC Berkeley and Boston College.